Kansas Gun Laws

 0

 Kansas is a shall-issue, permitless carry state.
 In Kansas, open carry and concealed carry are legal without a license.
 Any person at least 18 years of age and legally entitled to possess a firearm may open carry a firearm in public without a license or permit.
 Permitless concealed carry is legal for anyone at least 21 years old that is not prohibited from carrying a firearm.
-The minimum age to obtain a provisional Concealed Carry Handgun License (CCHL) is 18 years old and 21 years old to obtain a standard Concealed Carry Handgun License (CCHL).
+The minimum age to obtain a provisional Concealed Carry Handgun (CCH) License is 18 years old and 21 years old to obtain a standard Concealed Carry Handgun (CCH) License.
 Applications are issued at the state level by the State Patrol.

-Is There a Waiting Period to Buy a Gun in Kansas?
+Is there a waiting period to buy a gun in Kansas?

-No, there is no waiting period to buy a gun in Kansas.
+No. There is no waiting period to buy a gun in Kansas.

-No, handguns, rifles and shotguns do not have to be registered in Kansas.
+No. Handguns, rifles and shotguns do not have to be registered in Kansas.

 • Be at least 21 years old

-• Must be a legal resident of Kansas
+• Be a legal resident of Kansas

-• Complete an 8-hour firearms safety course
+• Complete an eight-hour firearms-safety course

 • Have read the Kansas Personal and Family Protection Act and be familiar with its provisions